Bachelor of Arts in Industrial Design CW707

 - Annual design exhibition to allow students to present their work and demonstrate their skills to industry and community.

-- The DesignCORE research centre provides cutting-edge research and is directly linked with the undergraduate programme enabling knowledge transfer.
+- The designCORE Research Centre provides cutting-edge research and is directly linked with the undergraduate course enabling knowledge transfer.

 What will I be able to do when I finish the course?

-Graduates of this programme may pursue a wide range of careers including: product designers in manufacturing companies; designers within consultancy or research and development organisations; computer aided modelling and technical drafting; model making and product marketing positions.
+Graduates of this course may pursue a wide range of careers including: in-house product designers, designers within consultancy, freelance designer, research and development, computer aided modelling/technical drafting, model making and project management.

 What are the minimum entry requirements?

 Design Practice & Professional Development

 Principles of Research